ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 [TOC]

-ExpressionEngine’s implementation of Markdown, for the most part, follows [Jon Gruber's original formulation](http://daringfireball.net/projects/markdown/), but it also uses syntax from a couple of other Markdown libraries that build upon, and amend, Gruber’s foundation — specifically: [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#html) and [PHP SmartyPants](https://michelf.ca/projects/php-smartypants/).
-Each of these implementations has its own user guide, and EE users previously needed to refer to, and cross-reference, multiple third party sources in order to obtain an overall guide to using Markdown in ExpressionEngine.
+ExpressionEngine’s implementation of Markdown follows, for the most part, [Jon Gruber's original formulation](http://daringfireball.net/projects/markdown/), but it also folds in features from a couple of other Markdown libraries that build upon, and amend, Gruber’s foundation — specifically: [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#html) and [PHP SmartyPants](https://michelf.ca/projects/php-smartypants/).
+Each of these implementations and libraries has its own user guide.
+This means that EE users have, until now, needed to cross-reference multiple third party sources to obtain an overall guide to using Markdown in ExpressionEngine — and even then small, undocumented differences remained.

-To assist ExpressionEngine users we have therefore distilled those various third party guides into a single, unified reference source — not only combining them, but also clarifying situations where one guide might differ from, or overrule, another.
-Finally, where EE's implementation is still at odds with those combined third party sources, we have reflected those differences in the documentation here.
+As a remedy to that unsatisfactory situation, this page distils those various third party guides into a single, unified reference source — combining and streamlining them, and clarifying situations where one guide might contradict or trump another.
+This page also documents any instances where ExpressionEngine's implementation continues be at variance with the combined third party sources.

+To be clear: this page documents Markdown *as implemented in ExpressionEngine*.
+It may not be a reliable reference for Markdown in other contexts (such as GitHub), which typically have their own particular features.